andreraica/StarWarsSupply/README.md

 >Infrastructure
 * Data: This tier consumes the WebAPI.
 It has your own model to manipulate the JSON and response to Services
-* IoC: This tier just Inject all dependencies (DI) - using package SimpleInjector
+* IoC: This tier just Inject all dependencies (DI) - using Native Injector from Microsoft

 >Tests
 * This project implements all the mensurable tests in the scope